Social Security Agreement between Australia and the United States of America (USA) - Frequently Asked Questions

 - With an Agreement

 Australian pension can be claimed and paid while the person is in the US.
-The Australian pension rate will be proportionalised, that is, the person will receive 20/25ths of the means tested rate.
-The same proportion of US pension, (but not any payment made under the Supplemental Security Income program) would be counted as income.
+The Australian pension rate will be proportionalised, that is, the person will receive 20/35ths of the means-tested rate.

 A 65 year old man in the US has the minimum 40 quarters of coverage required to qualify for US retirement pension, but has lived in Australia for only 9 months.